-Section \ref{Zhu} generalizes some approaches of the previous section by considering permutations on the edges instead of signatures.
-This work is mainly driven by question on coloring planar signed graphs.
+Section \ref{Zhu} generalizes some approaches of previous sections by considering permutations on the edges instead of signatures.
+This work is mainly driven by questions on coloring planar signed graphs.

-An unsigned graph $G$ has a $k$-coloring if and only if there is an homomorphism from $G$ into the the complete graph on $k$ vertices.
-This approach is generalized to signed graphs by Naserasr, Rollov\'a and Sopena \cite{Homomorphisms} study signed graph coloring from the viewpoint of signed graph homomorphisms.
+A graph $G$ has a $k$-coloring if and only if there is a homomorphism from $G$ into the complete graph on $k$ vertices.
+Naserasr, Rollov\'a and Sopena \cite{Homomorphisms} study signed graph coloring from the viewpoint of signed graph homomorphisms.
 In Section \ref{NRS_Hom} we display this approach.

-The study of vertex colorings of unsigned graphs can be reduced to simple graphs.
+The study of vertex colorings of graphs can be reduced to simple graphs.
 This is not the case in the context of signed graphs.
 We will use the following definition occasionally.
 For a loopless graph $G$ let $\pm G$ be the signed multigraph obtained from $G$ by replacing each edge by two edges, one positive and one negative.
 The multigraph $\pm G$ is also called the signed expansion of $G$.